gdsec-test/dcu-iris-shim/README.md

 # Iris Shim
 Iris Shim parses abuse reports from the Iris data store.
-It currently supports parsing Phishing, Malware, and Network Abuse.
+It currently supports parsing Phishing, Malware, Network Abuse and CSAM.

 It performs a view core functions:
 1. Parse emails from Iris